Skip to content

 • Many access routers and firewalls do not perform packet reassembly.
 In normal operation, IP fragments do not overlap, but attackers can create artificially fragmented packets to mislead the routers or firewalls.
 Usually, these packets are small and almost impractical for end systems because of data and computational overhead.

-• A good example of an IP fragmentation attack is the Ping of Death attack.
+• A good example of an IP fragmentation attack is the Ping of Death (PoD) attack.
 The Ping of Death attack sends fragments that, when reassembled at the end station, create a larger packet than the maximum permissible length.

 TCP Flags